Lily Collins and husband announce birth of their first child

 “The older I get, the greater I appreciate all the little, special moments spent together.
 Happy birthday Dad.
 I couldn’t love you more or be more thankful to celebrate you today and every day.
 Truly.
 To the moon and back again…”

-“She would definitely go to Portobello Road and buy some antiques, obviously visit Big Ben and toy shop Hamleys,” Collins said of her vision for the show.
+“She would definitely go to Portobello Road and buy some antiques, obviously visit Big Ben and toy shop Hamleys,” Collins said of her vision for the character in the touted UK-set spin-off.

 “She would also definitely try and get into Buckingham Palace,” Collins continued, adding that Emily would love to have tea with the King and “try and get the guards to smile”.

-In the latest season, which was released last year, it was suggested that showrunners are laying the groundwork for an Italian spin-off, as Emily is asked to open a new office in Rome.
+In the latest season of Emily in Paris, which was released last year, it was suggested that showrunners are laying the groundwork for an Italian spin-off, as Emily is asked to open a new office in Rome.

 Join our commenting forum